axibase/atsd/rule-engine/functions-script.md

 ## Overview

-The script functions execute a named `bash` or Python script located in the `/opt/atsd/atsd/conf/script` directory and return the script `stdout` and `stderr` output.
+Script functions execute a named `bash` or Python script located in the `/opt/atsd/atsd/conf/script` directory and return the script `stdout` and `stderr` output.

 ## Common Use Cases

-* Check the TCP availability of the remote host.
+* Check the TCP availability of a remote host.
-* Check that the remote host can be reached with ICMP `ping`.
+* Check that the remote host is reachable via ICMP `ping`.
-* Check that an HTTP/s request to a URL returns HTTP `200 OK` status code.
+* Check that an HTTP/S request to a URL returns HTTP `200 OK` status code.
-* Execute a diagnostics command on the remote host.
+* Execute a diagnostics command on a remote host.
-* Retrieve configuration information from the remote device/host.
+* Retrieve configuration information from the remote device or host.
 * Analyze data using Python and prepare a report in HTML or plain text format.

 ## Syntax